 Besides, as a sunny country it is also known for millions of tons of natural fruits, dry fruits & vegetables harvested every year.
 And hopefully, it will soon be known for its traditional foods which combine some elements of the cuisine of all Silk Road countries.

 15 things to add to your bucket list in Central Asia

 What are popular Uzbekistan tours?

 The most visited places in Uzbekistan are Samarkand, Bukhara, Khiva, and Tashkent.
 These 4 cities can be a good combination for 7-10 day tours.
-The people who have more time can go to see Shahrisabz, the Buddhist Heritage of Termez, ancient Desert Fortress Ruins, Aral Sea, Fergana Valley, Desert Yurt camps, or the Western Tianshan Mountains.
+The people who have more time can go to see Shahrisabz, the Buddhist Heritage of Termez, ancient Desert Fortress Ruins, travel to the Aral Sea, visit Fergana Valley, book tours with Desert Yurt camps, or the Western Tianshan Mountains.

 For visiting the highlights of Uzbekistan you need to plan a 10-day trip.
 It gives you the time you need to enjoy everything and you will not be going from one city to another every second day.
 Though, it can be visited in 7-8 days.

 Apart from amazing monuments, there are many other things that make your trip great.
 You should consider any of these activities to your list:

 - Going to the winery cave in Samarkand;